zabeehu/webtip/_drafts/2019-03-18-clickfunnels-review-2019-pricing-features-alternatives.md

 ## ClickFunnels Pricing - Is it worth it?

 The regular version of ClickFunnels is $97 a month.
-There is also a $197 tier which includes more advanced features when it comes to email automation, but the $97 tier is sufficient for most.
+There is also a $297 tier which includes more advanced features when it comes to email automation, and allows you to create unlimited funnels, but the $97 tier is sufficient especially if you are just starting out.

-This price might seem steep to some beginners, but when it comes down to it, ClickFunnels offers features that no one else offers at this price.
-You can build an entire site, without needing to buy any plugins or add-ons.
-Comparing it to something like a Shopify or WordPress site, all the plugins needed to reach the features of a Clickfunnels page would easily cost more, while being harder to use.
+This price might seem steep to some beginners, but in reality, it is actually pretty good value.
+There are a lot of features built in that the competitors don't offer.
+If you wanted to create a similar funnel with something like Shopify or WordPress, it would easily cost over $100 with the costs of plugins and seperate software.
+Bottom line is, ClickFunnels has more features built in, and is A LOT easier to use and set up.
+That, plus the 14-day full-featured free trial well worth it.

+Before using ClickFunnels in our business, we were running a Shopify store.
+We wanted to implement a better funnel for free plus shipping.
+To do this, we used an app called Zipify OneClickUpsell.
+After purchasing an item, customers would be presented with a custom up-sell, where they could add something to their order with one click.
+Having upsells are key to increasing profits and average order value, so an app like that is extremely valuable.
+For brands that use Shopify and have a catalog of products with an established customer base, this app can make you a lot of money.
+But when running something like a free plus shipping campaign, or just cold traffic to a product you are drop shipping, it is not nearly as effective as using a real funnel.
+Most people have losing campaigns because they are running cold traffic to a Shopify product page, and expecting customers to just purchase.
+Using ClickFunnels allows you to create a custom landing page for your product, collect their email, add upsells, etc.

 The ability to create a much higher converting site/funnel, extremely easily with full analytics and customization without any additional plugins or add-ons that will make you more money is easily worth the $97 a month price tag.
 Hopefully this puts into perspective the value you get with a basic ClickFunnels account.